Arrangements for Economic Roundtables

 The disclosed information will include the names of the hosting organisations and attending firms, but not the names of individual attendees.

-Note: The first disclosure log will be published in July 2025, covering the period May to June 2025.
+Note: The disclosure process commenced from 1 May 2025, covering the period 1 May to 30 June.
 The second disclosure log will be published in October, covering the September quarter.